Sometimes, our creativity leads us to similar places, but it’s how we execute...

 The inspiration for my novels

-I’m constantly drawing from the books I read, but also from movies and television shows.
+I’m always inspired by books, films, and TV shows.
 My “Tales from the Omniverse” grew out of the desire to merge originality with familiarity.
 Imagine a realm so vast that it contains an infinite number of multiverses, each with its own unique set of circumstances.
-It allows me to play with familiar tropes and twist them into something new, while keeping the essence of what makes them compelling.
+I can use familiar characters and tropes, but give them a unique twist.

 The dark urban fantasy series taps into tropes of supernatural fiction.
 For generations, angels, demons, and vampires have entertained people in books, movies, and TV shows.
 Yet they still provide fertile ground for new narratives and character arcs.
 I can use the familiar elements and still experiment with the genre.